VictorAlbertos/Mockery/README.md

 ### Interceptor annotation to add support for new networking libraries.

 The process of creating a **custom Interceptor** is very similar to the process of creating a new [Mockery annotation](#mockery_annotation).
-You have to create the desired `annotation` and decorated it with [@Interceptor](https://github.com/VictorAlbertos/Mockery/blob/master/core/src/main/java/io/victoralbertos/mockery/api/Interceptor.java) `annotation`, which demands as argument a class which implements [Interceptor.Behaviour](https://github.com/VictorAlbertos/Mockery/blob/master/core/src/main/java/io/victoralbertos/mockery/api/Interceptor.java) to define how the annotation should behave.
+You have to create the desired `annotation` and decorate it with [@Interceptor](https://github.com/VictorAlbertos/Mockery/blob/master/core/src/main/java/io/victoralbertos/mockery/api/Interceptor.java) `annotation`, which demands as argument a class which implements [Interceptor.Behaviour](https://github.com/VictorAlbertos/Mockery/blob/master/core/src/main/java/io/victoralbertos/mockery/api/Interceptor.java) to define how the annotation should behave.

-But the process to support a new networking library should be done both carefully and properly tested.
+But the process to support a new networking library should be done both carefully and with proper testing.
 For that reason, in case you were willing to add support for a new networking library; please open an issue requesting support and we will try to integrate it as a new built-in extension for Mockery.
-That way the library would grow in new features to natively support other people demands.
+That way the library will grow in new features to natively support other people's demands.

 ## Author
 **Víctor Albertos**